-John and Ben Ridder’s story is one of the younger generation showing the way for new technology.
-The farm is owned by John Ridder (together with his wife, Heidi and his mom & dad, Yvonne, and Glenn Ridder) and is known as Falling Timber Farm, a full-blooded Polled Hereford cow farm.
+John and Ben Ridder’s story is one of the younger generation showing the way for new camera drones technology.
+The farm is owned by John Ridder (together with his wife, Heidi, and his mom & dad, Yvonne, and Glenn Ridder) and is known as Falling Timber Farm, a full-blooded Polled Hereford cow farm.
 However, it’s his 14-year-old son, Ben, who conducts the drone on the 200-cow farm in Marthasville, Missouri.

 “Since I was a kid, I’ve liked playing with helicopters,” says Ben.
 “Then in school, I got interested in photography.
 This lets me combine them.”

 The Ridders purchased their drone with a camera just this past March.
 “We’re still experimenting, but already we can go out to a field and check a hay feeder with the drone and know when it’s empty,” he says.

 Ben also used the drone to record video of the ranch for a bull sale.
 He is putting together a more drone-eye video for a farm tour they’re hosting in the fall.
 “When we are recording, we can usually get the drone within 30 to 40 feet of the cows before they even seem to notice,” he says.
 “That’s a pretty good view.”

 Eventually, Ben will put a little whistle on the drone and utilize it to find the animals’ interest.
 That, he considers, will make the drone work as a flying herd dog to move cows.